flenniken/collections/readme.md

 collection.
 The next and previous images line up pixel perfect side by side.
 This is good for multi-images that look like one wide image.

-You go back to the thumbnails page by scrolling to the bottom and clicking the index icon.
+You go back to the thumbnails or index pages by scrolling to the bottom and clicking one of the icons.

 [![Image Landscape](docs/image-landscape.png)](#)